snusun/MCA-Team1/PrivacyPolicy.md

 If you would like to update/delete specific user provided data (example: delete some images), you may do so directly withing the application by editing or removing the specific images.

 ## Children
-Our application is directed at children for entertainent and education purposes only.
-We comply to the following requirements of the [Families Policy](https://support.google.com/googleplay/android-developer/answer/9893335#families-policy):
+While our application is mainly directed to caregivers and parents, we acknowledge that it may appeal to children.
+In this matter, we assure parents that our application is for entertainent and education purposes only and that we comply to the following requirements of the [Families Policy](https://support.google.com/googleplay/android-developer/answer/9893335#families-policy):
 - **App Content**: Our application does not contain any age-sensitive information, as it simply uses the images taken by the device's camera the user is using to run the application.
 - **App functionality**: Our application does not lead, nor drive users to another website or application.
 We do not provide a webview of an external website.
 - **Ads**: Our application does not display any kind of ads.